Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 When the stomach detects that a guest is in a deep sleep, the walls automatically and **gently contract** to embrace them.
 This allows for direct physical contact, which optimizes the drainage of dark energy.

-> While this behavior might seem affectionate or "cute," it is the Rainbow Queen's equivalent of digestion.
+> While this behavior might seem affectionate or "cute", it is the Rainbow Queen's equivalent of digestion.
 It is not intended to kill, but strictly to extract energy.

 #### Post-Absorption Recovery